CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 This optimization was a pivotal step in enhancing the performance and cost-efficiency of the service, ensuring that users received transcription results in a timely manner without the need for additional cloud storage resources.

+## Deploying to Google Cloud Platform

 1. Setting Up the Backend and Celery Worker
-   I deployed my Flask backend and Celery worker using Google App Engine.
+   - I deployed my Flask backend and Celery worker using Google App Engine.
 This managed service enabled me to focus on my application without worrying about infrastructure management.
-   I used Google Cloud SQL for PostgreSQL to manage my database.
+   - I used Google Cloud SQL for PostgreSQL to manage my database.
 The integration with App Engine made connecting the backend to the database straightforward.
-   I configured Cloud Memory Store for Redis to serve as the Celery broker and result backend.
+   - I configured Cloud Memory Store for Redis to serve as the Celery broker and result backend.
 This allowed my Celery worker to handle background tasks efficiently.
 2. Setting Up Frontend Deployment
-   The frontend was built using React and deployed to Google Cloud Storage as a static site, then served through Google Cloud CDN, ensuring low latency and high availability.
+   - The frontend was built using React and deployed to Google Cloud Storage as a static site, then served through Google Cloud CDN, ensuring low latency and high availability.
 3. Managing Secrets and Configuration
-   I used Google Cloud Secret Manager to manage API keys and other sensitive information securely.
+   - I used Google Cloud Secret Manager to manage API keys and other sensitive information securely.
 This ensured that my application could access secrets without exposing them in the codebase.
 4. Configuring VPC and Private IPs
-   To ensure secure communication between the backend services and the Cloud SQL instance, I configured a Virtual Private Cloud (VPC) connector.
+   - To ensure secure communication between the backend services and the Cloud SQL instance, I configured a Virtual Private Cloud (VPC) connector.
 This allowed my services to connect to the database using private IP addresses.
 5. Handling Worker Instances and Scaling
-   I set the instance_class and scaling settings in my app.yaml and worker.yaml files, allowing me to control the number of instances based on load, ensuring cost-efficiency.
+   - I set the instance_class and scaling settings in app.yaml and worker.yaml, allowing control over the number of instances based on load for cost-efficiency.

 ## Challenges Faced